This blog may contain affiliate links. Read our disclosure policy for more info.

 There’s also a small dock fee of 30 pesos, or $1.50 USD, so bring some small denominations with you as this must be paid in cash.

 The boat is a catamaran, which makes for a pretty smooth ride, and it’s equipped with a bar and toilets.
-Between the months of November and March, you can often spot whales as you cruise towards the island, which is definitely a highlight!
+Between the months of November and March, you can often spot whales as you cruise towards the the beach, which is definitely a highlight!

 There are unlimited drinks on board the boat, including margaritas, punch, and local beer, but if you have another cocktail in mind, the staff will happily whip it up for you.
 You can sip on pretty much whatever you want as you cruise along the bay and enjoy the sunset – and trust us, we did exactly that.
 They even served some finger foods as appetizers!

 The boat ride lasts for around an hour.
-Then, you’ll arrive on Las Caletas Island, where you’ll have some time to explore and relax in the hammocks before the show begins.
-It’s a really pretty island and it’s definitely worth taking a walk around to check it out.
+Then, you’ll arrive at Las Caletas, where you’ll have some time to explore and relax in the hammocks before the show begins.
+It’s a really pretty beach in a secluded clove and it’s definitely worth taking a walk around to check it out.
 The tiki torches everywhere made me feel like i was arriving at Tribal Council on the reality TV show Survivor – it was a really cool atmosphere!

 There are unlimited drinks here, too, so you can chill with a beer or margarita in hand before the performance.
 You’ll also get a (delicious) buffet dinner before the show begins.